munificent/craftinginterpreters/book/the-lox-language.md

 It is true that the "all inheritance all the time" binge of the 90s produced some monstrous class hierarchies, but object-oriented programming is still pretty rad.
-Billions of lines of successful code has been written in OOP languages, shipping millions of apps to happy users.
+Billions of lines of successful code have been written in OOP languages, shipping millions of apps to happy users.
 Likely a majority of working programmers today are using an object-oriented language.
 They can't all be *that* wrong.